-"Our ability to get more adaptive and still drive resiliency is a big change for us," O'Neil acknowledges.
-"While Caterpillar is experiencing record results in quality and velocity across the enterprise, there is considerably more opportunity in our customer order-to-delivery processes.
+"Our ability to get more adaptive and still drive resiliency is cultural change for us," the expert acknowledges.
+"We've always been long and lumbering.
+But that's changing - due to competition and the global landscape.
 Our cycles are moving much faster, and we need to be able to respond."